PRAC 6645 Comprehensive Psychiatric Evaluation and Patient Case Presentation, Part 1

 Medical History:

-– Allergies: No history of food, drug, or environmental allergies.
+• Allergies: There are no reported food, drug, or environmental allergies.

 Objective: